thruston/grid-banger/README.rst

 OSGB is limited to the same coverage as the Ordnance Survey maps:
 England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.

+This implementation supersedes the osgb module written by Paul Agapow;
+existing code should work unmodified, but the exported functions have been re-implemented, so the results will be more accurate.

 The implementation uses the Ordnance Survey's high-precision dataset called OSTN15.
 This dataset is freely available for public use, but